Emmacharleswilson/model-search/README.md

 ### Input Validation

 As this programme relies heavily on users inputting information, validating these values is of the utmost importance at every step to ensure the information is viable.
-I chose to use the `pyinputplus` module as this offers built in validation.
+I chose to use the `pyinputplus` module as this offers built-in validation.
 The main use of this is when the users are presented with a numbered menu, they then must input their choice, I used the following function:
 `def user_response(message, min_value, max_value):
     input = pyip.inputInt(prompt=message, min=min_value, max=max_value)
     return input`